OAuth

 }

-Use the access_token for authenticated API requests.
+Use the `access_token` for authenticated API requests.

-Store the access_token and using it to obtain a session
+### Store the access\_token and using it to obtain a session

-Similar to that user API key you can't use it directly. a user API key is used to create a session, that will result in a session token that you'll use for the actual API calls.
-In practice, once you have stored the access token a API interaction will work like this:
+Similar to that user API key you can't use it directly. a user API key is used to create a session, that will result in a session token that you'll use for the actual API calls. \

 1. Your user interacts with your app and now your server wants to retrieve information from bunq